Tetanus Prevention after a Disaster

 |3 or more doses of tetanus toxoid containing vaccine AND >10 years since last dose||Tdap preferred (if not yet received) or Td||Tdap preferred (if not yet received) or Td|

 Booster shot of tetanus, diphtheria, acellular pertussis (Tdap) – single dose – in adolescents aged 11 through 18 years who have completed the recommended childhood DTaP vaccination series and adults aged 19 and older.
-Adolescents should preferably receive Tdap at 11 or 12 years of age.
-After receipt of Tdap, then a booster shot of tetanus, diphtheria (Td) every 10 years.
+Adolescents should preferably receive Tdap at 11 or 12 years old.
+After receipt of Tdap, then a booster shot of tetanus, diphtheria (Td) is recommended every 10 years.
 See http://www.cdc.gov/vaccines/vpd-vac/pertussis/recs-summary.htm.

 For complete Advisory Committee on Immunization Practices (ACIP) recommendations, see http://www.cdc.gov/vaccines/hcp/acip-recs/index.html.

 *Pregnant Women: As part of standard wound management care to prevent tetanus, a tetanus toxoid – containing vaccine might be recommended for wound management in a pregnant woman if 5 years or more have elapsed since the previous Td booster.
 If a Td booster is recommended for a pregnant woman, health-care providers should administer Tdap.

 - Page last reviewed: August 25, 2015